 Penang and George Town have a wealth of attractions and heaps of things to offer that will keep you occupied for weeks.
 I hope you will find it useful for planning your trip to this beautiful part of Malaysia.

-For more info about planning your trip to Penang, you can also check out the official tourism site.
+For more info about planning your trip to Penang, you can check out the official tourism site.
 Or check out this planning site.

 Share this photo on Pinterest.